Meadows

 Educational attainment in Meadows aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 20.5%, significantly lower than the SA4 region average of 42.2%.
-Bachelor degrees are the most common at 13.7%, followed by postgraduate qualifications (3.7%) and graduate diplomas (3.1%).
+Bachelor degrees are most common at 13.7%, followed by postgraduate qualifications (3.7%) and graduate diplomas (3.1%).
 Vocational credentials are prevalent, with 44.9% of residents aged 15+ holding them, including advanced diplomas (11.3%) and certificates (33.6%).
-Educational participation is high, with 27.0% of residents currently enrolled in formal education.
+Educational participation is high, with 27.0% currently enrolled in formal education.

-This includes 13.4% in primary education, 6.2% in secondary education, and 2.3% pursuing tertiary education.
+This includes 13.4% in primary, 6.2% in secondary, and 2.3% in tertiary education.

 Frequently Asked Questions - Education